masonearles/PlantStarchCT/README.md

 <br><a href="url"><img src="https://github.com/masonearles/PlantStarchCT/blob/master/imgs/Fig_6.jpg" width = 600></a></br>

 These predictions correlate well with enzymatically measured starch concentration (R^2 = 0.95).
-Job well done!

 <br><a href="url"><img src="https://github.com/masonearles/PlantStarchCT/blob/master/imgs/Fig_7.jpg" width = 350></a></br>

-### This is the GitHub repository associated with the paper:
+### Relevant publication:
 Earles, J.M., Knipfer, T.K., Tixier, A., Orozco, J., Reyes, C., Zwieniecki, M.A., Brodersen, C.R., and McElrone, A.J. (accepted).
 In-vivo quantification of starch reserves in plants using X-ray microCT imaging and machine learning. *Authors contributed equally

 Note: The image datasets used in *Earles et al. (accepted)* are several Gb, so we aren't hosting them on GitHub.
 Please send us a message if you would like a direct link to download them.